dotun-olatunde/Product-Visibility-Data/README.md

 This analysis shows a soft‑drink market dominated by a handful of brands and packaging formats, with retailers largely able to keep products on the shelf.
 Shops carry the broadest assortments and maintain the healthiest inventories, while smaller formats like kiosks and hawkers exhibit more variability in stock levels.
 By combining thoughtful data cleaning, feature engineering and visual storytelling, we can infer consumer preferences and market dynamics even from outlet‑level data.

+You can find static snapshots of my dashboard in the folder named **plot** in this repo.
-Feel free to explore the interactive dashboard (via the Streamlit app in this repository) for a deeper dive into the data and to experiment with different filters.
+Feel free to also explore the interactive dashboards by clicking **[here](https://my-visualizations.streamlit.app)** or via the Streamlit app in this repository for a deeper dive into the data and to experiment with different filters.

+## Got questions or feedback ?
+I would really love to hear from you. please click *[here](https://wa.me/+2348027834543)* to chat with me on WhatsApp or send me an email via **olatundedotun6@gmail.com.**